Editorial Policies

 Peer Review Process

 Jambura Journal English Teaching and Literature (JJETL) publishes articles following the JJETL guidelines and templates.
-All submitted manuscripts will go through a single-blind peer-review process.
+All submitted manuscripts will go through a double-blind peer-review process.
 Pre-review of the manuscript is carried out by the editorial team to review the suitability of the text with the focus and scope and style of the journal and JJETL writing guidelines.
 Each article is reviewed by two reviewer.
 Manuscripts will be sent to reviewers based on their field of specialization.
 The reviewer provides an assessment of the manuscript that includes originality, scientific contribution, and clarity of presentation and recommends whether the article is accepted, accepted with minor revisions, accepted with major revisions, or rejected.
 Based on recommendations from reviewers, the editorial board makes decisions on reviews and suggestions.

 Publication Frequency